condor777-bit/barrido/README.md

 ## Usage
 1. Clone the repository.
+2. chmod +x barrido.sh
-2. Run the script and follow the prompts.
+3. Run the script and follow the prompts.

 Feel free to contribute or adapt the script to suit your needs.